JamesVeug/UnitySteamBuildUploader/README.md

 # Steam Build Uploader

-This package is designed to help automate the process of uploading builds to Steam.
-It is designed to work with the Unity Cloud Build system and the Steam SDK.
+This package is designed to help streamline the process of uploading builds to Steam.
+It is designed to work with the Steam SDK and optionally Unity Cloud.

+Contains no dependencies and is designed to work with Unity 2021 and above.

+Majority of code stripped from builds.

 ## How to install

-### Install
+### Add package to your project
+- Open `Window->Package Manager`
+- Press the `+` button in the top left
+- Choose `Add package from git URL`
-- Add the package to your project in package manager using the git url `https://github.com/JamesVeug/UnitySteamBuildUploader.git`
+- Enter the git url `https://github.com/JamesVeug/UnitySteamBuildUploader.git`
+- Press `Add`

 ### Setup